ryanrolds/screeps-bot-choreographer/README.md

 ### Creeps

-* Attacker - Rally at Attack Flag and attack hostiles in room
+* Attacker - Role used in War Parties
 * Builder - Harvest/pick up energy in room and completes construction
 * Defender - Attacks hostiles creeps in room
 * Defender Drone -